 Overview

-The Rulebook is a tool for flexibly defining rule criteria that can trigger multiple actions within your Practifi organization when those criteria are met.
-The Rulebook provides a way for firms to implement their existing internal "rulebook" of engaging with their clients and prospects as automated system logic.
-Your firm's members won't need to remember what to do; the system can be built to tell them.
+The Rulebook is a tool for defining flexible rule criteria that can trigger multiple actions within your Practifi organization when those criteria are met.
+For firms with established client engagement standards and internal service workflows, the Rulebook provides a way to implement those practices as automated system logic, so your team members don't need to keep track of what needs to happen next.
+Instead, the system can be built to tell them.

 This article outlines how to create a new rule within the Rulebook in your organization.
 For more information about the Rulebook, please consult our Understanding the Rulebook article.